 Reduce food waste at home

-Let’s slow climate change and make our big-footprints smaller.
+Let’s slow climate change and reduce our footprint!

 Why does it matter?